Jayden Daniels, Arizona State upset No. 6 Oregon 31-28

 TEMPE, Ariz.
+(AP) — Jayden Daniels’ big night on a prime-time national stage helped Arizona State stun No. 6 Oregon 31-28 Saturday night, giving the Sun Devils their biggest victory of the season.

-(AP) — Freshman Jayden Daniels completed 22 of 32 passes for 408 yards and three touchdowns and Arizona State intercepted two of Justin Herbert’s passes in the fourth quarter, helping the Sun Devils upset No. 6 Oregon 31-28 on Saturday night.
+Daniels, a true freshman, completed 22 of 32 passes for 408 yards and three touchdowns and Arizona State intercepted two of Justin Herbert’s passes in the fourth quarter.

 Arizona State (6-5, 3-5 Pac-12) ended Oregon’s College Football Playoff hopes and its nine-game winning streak.
 The Sun Devils snapped a four-game losing streak with their first victory over a top-five team since Oct.
 14, 2017, against then No. 5 Washington.

 Oregon (9-2, 7-1) has clinched the Pac-12 North title and a place in the conference championship game.

-“A tough night, a physical battle,” Oregon coach Mario Cristobal said.
-“They made a lot of big plays, we came back and started rolling a little bit there the latter half of the football game.
-But certainly too late to get going.”
+But the Ducks’ best-case scenario is likely the Rose Bowl.

+“There’s lot of goals that go into a season.
+One of them was to have ourselves in a situation coming into this game to be part of every conversation and every kind of championship,” Oregon coach Mario Cristobal said.
+“But right now the only conversation that needs to take place for us as a team is the most logical one, that we get back to our process of being 1-0.”

 The Sun Devils held on after Oregon scored three touchdowns in a 6:38 span in the wild fourth quarter.